Raharijao/Raging_Flashy_Tigers-Project/README.md

 # Resources

+- GCP
+- CCQ
 - Python
 - Blender
+- Paramiko
 - CloudyCluster
 - Visual code studio
+- Open OnDemand

 # We would like to send a special thanks to ADMI and Omnibond for hosting the 2022 HackHPC Hack-A-Thon.
-We would also like to acknowledge the hosts for making this hackathon possible:
+- We would also like to acknowledge the hosts for making this hackathon possible:
 - Boyd Wilson (Omnibond)
 - Je’aime Powell (Texas Advanced Computing Center)
 - Amy Cannon (Omnibond)